HolyBlackCat/cpp-tutorials/language/02_basics/14_vectors.md

 * `arr.push_back(42);` adds an element to the end of the vector.

   Note that accessing a vector using `[]` out of bounds doesn't automatically insert the element.
 Like for arrays, this is UB.

+  Note that vectors always stores copies of the elements.
+Modifying a variable after inserting it doesn't change the vector contents.

 * `arr.pop_back();` removes the last element.
 * `arr.clear();` removes all elements.